rosbashlab/HyperTRIBE/docs/source/installation.rst

     mysql -h localhost -u root -p

-If MySQL is installed on a different machine, then replace “localhost” with the IP address of that machine.
+If MySQL is installed on a different server, then use the IP address of the server to replace “localhost”.

-Create a database which will be used by HyperTRIBE software.
-The scripts *load_matrix_data.pl* and *find_rnaeditsites.pl* assumes that a MySQL database called **dmseq** has already been created.
-If you want to create a different database for this purpose, update the scripts to change the default value of the "$database" variable on line 24 in each perl scripts.
+HyperTRIBE software requires the creation of MySQL database.
+The scripts *load_matrix_data.pl* and *find_rnaeditsites.pl* uses a MySQL database called **dmseq** by default.
+Feel free to create a different MySQL database for this purpose, but in that case please update the "$database" variable on line 24 in each perl scripts.
 ::

     CREATE DATABASE dmseq;